347-600-5222

 Caffè e Cappuccino

-Popular Italian breakfast coffee choices include:
+Popular coffee choices include:

 • Espresso (caffè): A strong shot, typically drunk in just one or two sips.